 Angel asks Jim to help him collect some money from someone who supposedly welshed on a deal.
 Not surprisingly he hasn't told Jim the whole truth, which includes two very angry hoods who want money Angel owes them.

 A farming hub has more business than it can handle, including giving Rockford the business.
 The PI's car breaks down near the boomtown, after a source Rockford contacts in a divorce case steers Rockford there.
 While his car is being worked on, Rockford is quickly entangled between an underage motel worker and her jealous cop boyfriend, and in a double-cross over a narcotics deal.
 Is it just another tricky day for unlucky Jim, or is bucolic New Pastoria a sunny sin city ?

 Hoods snatch a stockbroker, and his sister hires Rockford for $23.64, because Jim's in the yellow pages and her big brother instructed her not to dial the cops.
 Jim's protective of the naive 25 year old bookkeeper, despite the tiny fee, because he fears her brother is dead, and she can't accept that her only relative, who's always taken care of her, may be mixed up in a securities scam.

-Jim's shackled to his ex-parole officer Marcus Aurelius, now a PI himself, when a no holds-barred competition for a new NBA franchise ensnares both sleazes.
-Jim can't figure which jock-sucker motormouth Marc works for, but whoever it is, they keep bringing Jim the pain and costing him way-too-much non-reimbursed expenses.
-As a PO, slick Marc tried to send Jim back up the river, as a PI, he runs Jim dizzy dodging bullets.
+Jim's shackled to his ex-parole officer Marcus Aurelius, now a PI himself, when a no-holds barred competition for a new NBA franchise ensnares both sleazes.
+Jim can't figure which jock-sucker, the motormouth Marc works for, but whoever it is, they keep bringing Jim the pain and costing him way-too-many non-reimbursed expenses.
+As a PO, slick Marc tried to send Jim back up the river; as a PI, he runs Jim dizzy dodging bullets.